 If the badges on the front of the Z6II and Z7II are covered, you can’t tell them apart as they have exactly the same design and control layout.
 The chances are that you would also fail to pick them out if the original Z6 and Z7 are added to the mix as the new cameras have exactly the same control arrangement and an almost identical shape, but they’ve gained 2mm in depth to cater for the extra memory card slot and processor.

 Nikon has again used magnesium alloy for the camera’s body and there are weatherproof seals to keep out dust and moisture.
-The original Z6 feels very solid and comfortable in your hand and I anticipate that the Z6II will be exactly the same.
+The original Z6 feels very solid and comfortable in your hand and the Z6II is exactly the same.
+It’s a camera that inspires confidence.

 Nikon Z6II Interface